Quality Learning Environment (QLE)

 - The catch is, how can we have in-depth conversations about effective instruction if we don't share a common language?

-- To develop a common language, we need to identify - with your help and guidance - an instructional framework that defines and provides a common language and identifies core ideas of what is important around effective classroom practice (Westerberg, 2009).
+- To develop a common language, we need to identify an instructional framework that defines and provides a common language and identifies core ideas of what is important around effective classroom practice (Westerberg, 2009).

 Beliefs / Assumptions About Teaching & Learning